-I’ve had this post half written for a while, and one of the changes in the new scriptures has prompted me to emerge from my cave and finish it.
-The introductory section to the Bible Dictionary has been rewritten, with a few interesting twists.
+I’ve had this post half written for a while, and one of the changes in the new LDS scriptures has prompted me to emerge from my cave to finish it.
+The introductory section to the Bible Dictionary has been rewritten with some interesting twists.
 The old version is still available at the “classic” scripture site, classic.scriptures.lds.org.
-The oft-ignored disavaowal of the BD as an official position or revelation on any topics therein remains, I’m happy to report, as does the statement that the BD represents (light) scholarship, and is subject to scholarly revision.
-(Few people know, it seems, that the original BD was a revision of the Cambridge Bible Dictionary, as reported in the Ensign back in 1982 and perhaps elsewhere.)
+The oft-ignored disavaowal of the BD as an official position or revelation therein remains, I’m happy to report, as does the statement that the BD represents (light) scholarship, and is subject to scholarly revision.
+It seems few people know that the original BD was a revision of the Cambridge Bible Dictionary, as reported in the Ensign back in 1982 and perhaps elsewhere.
 As the Bible Chronology and Harmony of the Gospels have become their own Help/Aid, they no longer merit mention.

 Much more interesting is the excisal of a recommendation to use another Bible Dictionary.

 The old read, “The topics have been carefully selected and are treated briefly.
 If an elaborate discussion is desired, the student should consult a more exhaustive dictionary.”
 The new introduction similarly describes the treatment as “concise” but alas, fails to suggest turning to a supplement for more lengthy discussion.
 The suggestion is still a good one.
 For LDS who are interested, what Bible Dictionary should they acquire to supplement?